ViniciusCestarii/resume-generator/README.md

 npm run dev
 ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:5173` to visualize the resume.

 3. Generate the resume in PDF and JPEG formats: